 Cold air causes problems for the respiratory system because it puts intense pressure on the lungs.
 Cover your mouth with a scarf to keep the moisture, you will only gain!

 It is important to breathe through your mouth to inhale enough oxygen.
-In order not to cool your mouth instantly and to feel the cold air up to the heel, it is recommended to keep your lips slightly opened.
-In this situation, the amount of inhaled air gradually increases and there is enough time to warm it before it reaches the lungs.
+In order not to cool your mouth instantly and to feel the cold air up to the heel, it is recommended to keep your lips slightly open.
+In this situation, the amount of inhaled air gradually increases, and there is enough time to warm it before it reaches the lungs.

 The facial expression for this breathing technique is known as “dead fish” in the sense that the jaws are relaxed, and the lips are slightly parted.